-Weighing up your gap year options?
-Here’s eight reasons why you should pack your bags and teach English overseas.
+Weighing up your career or gap year options?
+Here are eight reasons why you should pack your bags and teach English overseas.

 1. Earn money while you travel